garethrogers2828/goodfellas/README.md

 - Featured on all three pages using bootstrap, the full responsive navigation bar includes links to Home, Services & Contact page.
-Its resposive on all 3 pages and alows users to easily access each page efficiently and know where they are.
+Its resposive on all 3 pages.
+- Its useful to all users so they can find the information they want and know what page they are on all times.

 ## Home/landing Page